 - goal-setting and achievement

 Success Coaches also help students think about their college experience holistically, begin thinking about majors and careers sooner, and successfully navigate the logistics of college, which is particularly important for first-generation students.

 The primary role of a Success Coach is to mentor and guide students.
-In contrast, faculty advisers typically have other roles such as teaching or other administrative duties.
-In addition, Success Coaches are assigned to students throughout their four years of college; faculty advisers may change if students change majors.
-Faculty advisers interact with students in a more limited timeframe to help them select and register for courses to meet their academic requirements, while Success Coaches guide students throughout the semester on a variety of topics.
+In contrast, faculty advisors typically have other roles such as teaching or other administrative duties.
+In addition, Success Coaches are assigned to students throughout their four years of college; faculty advisors may change if students change majors.
+Faculty advisors interact with students in a more limited timeframe to help them select and register for courses to meet their academic requirements, while Success Coaches guide students throughout the semester on a variety of topics.